Scannable CV Preparation

 - Avoid two-column format or CVs that look like newspapers or newsletters.

-- Do not use images or graphics and boxes.
+- Do not use images or graphics or boxes.

 - Do not condense or expand the spacing between letters.